-Choosing a security guard dog is a very difficult decision and one that requires a lot of research.
+Choosing a security guard dog for residential security or other purposes is a very difficult decision and one that requires a lot of research.
 In order to provide you with a starting point, we want to introduce you to some of the best-recognised guard dog breeds.
 We will also let you know a bit about what you can expect from owning that particular breed.
 That way you can be sure to choose the dog that will fit in with your family and lifestyle.

 When most people think of guard dogs, German Shepherds are often the first breed that comes to mind.
 Known for their obedience and intelligence, these dogs are commonly used by the police and military.
 Although they can be very easily trained, this breed of dog requires a lot of exercise to keep them from becoming destructive.
 One final note about German Shepherds, they have extremely quick reactions when they sense danger, and protection comes as second nature to them.
 They also have a softer loving and loyal side, ideal for a family environment.

 Up next is the Doberman.
 An incredibly protective breed of dog that was originally bred to be aggressive.
 Although nowadays they have better temperaments and are considered a loyal family pet.
 Dobermans have a particularly frightening look about them as they are often actively looking for dangers or threats.
 Like the German Shepherd, exercise and social activity are vital as Doberman’s without social skills can be aggressive.
 Although we may have painted them out to be quite frightening, they are known for their friendliness too.